 The idea of taking a “gap year”—a year off before entering college or the real world—has always been the purview of the young and (until recently) the British.
-But the trend is gathering steam in the U.S., and being embraced by people much further along in their lives.
+But the trend is gathering steam in the U.S. and attracting people much further along in their lives.

-But once you’re a grown-up, the process is financially much more complicated.
+But once you’re a grown-up, the process is much more financially complicated.
 You might have student loan payments, a mortgage, and even kids.
 But it’s not impossible.
-We talked to people who’ve done it—as well as some experts—to figure out how you can take time away from the rat race without ruining your career and/or finances.
+We talked to people who’ve done it—as well as some experts—to figure out how you can take time away from the rat race without ruining your career or finances.

 Temper Your Expectations

-- Volunteerism (where you cultivate empathy for people in often difficult situations)
+- Volunteerism: cultivating empathy for people in often difficult situations

-- Career exploration (which changes how you relate to your work and work in general)
+- Career exploration: changing how you relate to your career and work in general

-- Paid work (because if it was gifted to you, you would take it for granted)
+- Paid work: if it was gifted to you, you would take it for granted

 Save More Than You Think You’ll Need

-One way to soften the financial blow is to work—for pay—while you’re on your gap year.
-Bobbi Livingstone, 62, who is just finishing up an 11-month assignment with Americorps, received a small stipend (as do all members of the program) while she was volunteering in Baltimore.
+One way to soften the financial blow is to work—for pay—while you’re taking time away.
+Bobbi Livingstone, 62, who spent her gap year an 11-month assignment with Americorps, received a small stipend (as do all members of the program) while she was volunteering in Baltimore.
 That helped keep her afloat.
 Lazarek’s financial hole would have been substantially deeper had she not been able to sublet her apartment at a profit.